 Adam also advises extensively on settlement agreements and provides ongoing HR advice through the firm’s HR Assist and Workplace Plus packages.

 He regularly assists clients funded through a legal expenses policy, carrying out assessments of the prospects.
+He is supervised by Philip Richardson.

 Adam regularly comments on employment law issues in the media and has recently had pieces/made comment in the following titles: HR Director, Personnel Today, People Management, HR News, Information Age and HR Review.